250MW of Solar Power - My Time at Clir Renewables

 I’m thankful for all my experiences at Clir Renewables, and I can only give their former and present staff my best wishes for their health and success.
 All things considered, Clir was an excellent place for me to contribute to renewable energy development, to learn more about software engineering, and to meet many talented colleagues and friends.
 It is a great company and I sincerely hope that they will reach their goals someday.

 But there is still so much more to learn.
-And now, there is even more to do.
+And now, there is so much more to do.